How To: Remove Permanent Marker

 The Fix: Bon Ami

-The all-natural, nonabrasive Bon Ami is a veritable miracle on many levels.
+The all-natural, nonabrasive Bon Ami is a veritable miracle on many levels (view on Amazon).
 Well known for cleaning out burned pots, this cleanser can just as handily remove permanent marker from your sealed wood surfaces, including your dining table, without harming the finish.
 Just sprinkle it on the offending marks, and lightly scrub with a damp cloth.
 Rinse thoroughly, as it can otherwise leave a residue, and then dry.
 Bon Ami’s been doing its thing for more than 100 years, and at around $1 a can, it’s well worth keeping on hand.

 The Problem Area: Upholstery